Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 In `activity_main.xml`, we will see our first widget: a `TextView`.
 This widget is used to display text.

 On the top right in Android Studio you have three options to view the properties of everything in the layout.
-It can either be visually or textual or a combination.
+It can either be visually, textually or a combination of the two.
 Try it out!

 <img src="assets/attributes.png"/><br>